jjsemaan/balloon-popper/README.md

 * As the speed of the game is increasing by difficulty level, the number of balloons could be increased.
 * A high scores championship board could be added.
 * More info can be added about the game developers.
-* A login feature should be added for frequent players.
+* A login feature could be added for frequent players.

 ## Technology